5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 You’ll be able to pinpoint what derailed you and put together a new cope ahead plan to offset any potential issues for next time.
 No amount of effort is ever truly wasted, even if it feels that way.

 No matter what, make sure you’re being patient, compassionate, and encouraging!
-These are 3 qualities that will help you stay committed and make it an enjoyable process, rather than an annoying chore.
+These are 3 qualities that will help you stay committed, even when you don’t feel like it, or feel so discouraged that you want to quit.

 Use these steps to set yourself up for a mindfully productive year!
 If at any point you start slipping or lose motivation, remember to be kind to yourself.
 It takes at least two months for new habits to stick, so give yourself a break if you struggle to implement.